 - A group of proteins that arrest and modulate (e.g., repair or induce apoptosis) the cell cycle of cells with an abnormal genome

 - DNA mutations can lead to defective tumor suppressor genes allowing cells to divide uncontrollably.

 - BRCA-1/BRCA-2 (DNA repair proteins): defect associated with breast cancer

 - NF1: defect associated with neurofibromatosis type 1

-- p53: defect associated with Li-Fraumeni syndrome and most cancers
+- p53: defect associated with Li-Fraumeni syndrome

 - APC: defect associated with familial adenomatous polyposis